auniquesun/View-GCN-DDP/README.md

-* First, the re-implementation aims to accelerate the process of training and inference by the PyTorch DDP mechanism since the [original implementation](https://github.com/weixmath/view-GCN) by the author is for single-GPU learning and the procedure is much slower, especially when reproducing the retrieval results on SHREC17 benchmark.
+* First, the re-implementation aims to accelerate the process of training and inference by the PyTorch DDP mechanism since the [original implementation](https://github.com/weixmath/view-GCN) by the author is for single-GPU learning and the procedure is much slower, especially when reproducing the retrieval results on [SHREC17](https://shapenet.cs.stanford.edu/shrec17/) benchmark.

-* Second, the retrieval code was absent in the [original repository](https://github.com/weixmath/view-GCN) and the author only released the classification code on ModelNet40.
+* Second, the retrieval code was absent in the [original repository](https://github.com/weixmath/view-GCN) and the author only released the classification implementation on ModelNet40.
 Our re-implementation adds the `retrieval experiment` and corresponding instructions.

-* Third, we also add the `classification` code on the `RGBD` and `ModelNet10` datasets, add all used datasets download links, modify the model and arguments definition to adapt multi-dataset training, rewrite the READEME and optimzie code style, etc.
+* Third, we also add the `classification` code on the `RGBD` and `ModelNet10` datasets, add all used datasets download links, modify the model and arguments definition to adapt multi-dataset training, re-write the READEME and optimzie code style, etc.

     ![](images/viewgcn_architecture.png)